ionic-team/stencil-site/src/docs/framework-integration/react.md

 ---
 title: React Integration with Stencil
-description: React Integration with Stencil
+description: Learn how to wrap your components so that people can use them natively in React
 url: /docs/react
 contributors:
   - jthoms1